 But you need to know how to use it to best advantage, so we start with the precautions you need to take when using wood ash.

 Cautions When Using Wood Ash

-- Use only ash that comes from chemical free wood.
-Do not burn stained or painted wood, commercial “logs”, or pressure treated boards.
+- Use only ash that comes from chemical-free wood.
+Do not burn stained or painted wood, commercial “logs”, or pressure-treated boards.

-- Store ash in metal container on a concrete surface to prevent fires as embers that are buried can still be hot after days or weeks.
+- Store ash in a metal container on a concrete surface to prevent fires as embers that are buried can still be hot after days or weeks.

 - There is salt in wood ash which will damage younger plants such as seedlings.